Frequently asked questions

 Where will Collision: A Dark Romantic Suspense be available?

 I will publish my books everywhere books are sold, including, but not limited to, Amazon, and will make them available in libraries as well.
+The books will not be available on Kindle Unlimited.

 Will there be an audiobook?